egrath/b3view/README.md

   will install to $USER/Applications after giving an opportunity to cancel with Ctrl C during a countdown).
-  (the script will install the "Blitz3D Model File" (`model/b3d`) mime type, which will be used for all files with the `b3d` extension-- this allows associating the file type with a program).
+  (the script will install the "Blitz3D Model File" (`model/b3d`) mime type, which your OS will use for all files with the `b3d` extension-- this allows associating the file type with a program).
 * Associate the b3d file extension (and possibly other Irrlicht- compatible 3D mesh formats) with b3view: Right-click any B3D file,